mattpannella/pupdate/README.md

-## Oh Hi ##

 [![Current Release](https://img.shields.io/github/v/release/mattpannella/pocket-updater-utility?label=Current%20Release)](https://github.com/mattpannella/pocket-updater-utility/releases/latest) ![Downloads](https://img.shields.io/github/downloads/mattpannella/pocket-updater-utility/latest/total?label=Downloads) [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate/?business=YEERX89E75HQ8&no_recurring=1&currency_code=USD)

-A free utility for updating the openFPGA cores, and firmware, on your Analogue Pocket.
+A free utility for updating the openFPGA cores, firmware, and a bunch of other stuff on your Analogue Pocket.

-The update process will check for pocket firmware updates, openfpga core updates, and install any required BIOS files and arcade ROMS.
-You're on your own when it comes to console ROMs.

 A complete list of available cores can also be found here: [https://openfpga-cores-inventory.github.io/analogue-pocket/](https://openfpga-cores-inventory.github.io/analogue-pocket/)

 I can't (and don't want to) support old versions, so please make sure you download the latest release before submitting any issues.

-## Instructions ##
+## Easy Mode ##

 If you just want to use this utility, do not clone the source repository.
 Just